jgalang21/blog/README.md

-# A simple blog written using Ruby on Rails
+# Creating a simple blog using Ruby on Rails

 All credit belongs to RailsGuides.
 I simply chose to follow the steps on this site to guide me in creating this project.